A note on Hall conductance and Hall conductivity in interacting Fermion systems: Introduction

 Let us now describe our results in some more detail.
 We consider a system described by a short-range Hamiltonian $H_0$ on $\Z^2$ that initially starts in a gapped ground state $\omega_0$.
 Then we compute the response to the perturbation $\varepsilon \,\Lambda_1$, where $\Lambda_1$ and $\Lambda_2$ are the number operators of the right and upper half-planes respectively.
+In fact, our results apply to a more general class of `step functions', which are not necessarily aligned with the lattice structure.
+However, for simplicity, in the discussion in the introduction we stick to $\La_1$ and $\La_2$.
 It is shown in \cite{Teufel2020,HenheikTeufel2022,BTW2025} that adiabatically switching on this perturbation drives the system into a state $\w_\eps$, which in general is a NEASS, but, for the specific perturbation considered here, presumably is still a gapped ground state for the perturbed Hamiltonian $H_\varepsilon := H_0 + \varepsilon \Lambda_1$ and $\eps$ small enough.

 We are interested in the current response of the system, that is in the current flowing along the potential step introduced by adding the perturbation $\eps\Lambda_1$.
 More precisely, we compute the expectation value of the current flowing into the upper half-plane in the state $\omega_\varepsilon$ compared to $\omega_0$,